triggermesh/knative-sources/zendesk/README.md

 # Zendesk Source for Knative

-Zendesk Source enables integration between zendesk messages using the Events API and Knative Eventing.
+The Zendesk Source enables integration of [Zendesk](https://www.zendesk.com/) events into a Knative/Kuberneties environment, allowing end-users the ablility to subscribe other Services/Functions to new `Ticket` events.

 ## Contents

 - [Zendesk Source for Knative](#zendesk-source-for-knative)
   - [Contents](#contents)
   - [Building](#building)